• Skip to main content

 Add butter, a lightly crushed garlic clove and a pinch of salt to a small pan.
 Melt the butter and steep the garlic clove over medium heat for 4-5 minutes.

-garlic and butter in pan with a pinch of salt
+garlic clove and butter in pan with a pinch of salt.

-Add two teaspoons of freshly squeezed lemon juice.
+Add freshly squeezed lemon juice.
 Stir to combine, then taste.
 Add more lemon juice, if desired.
-Remove the crushed garlic clove.
+Remove the crushed garlic clove before serving.

 3. Split crab legs

-Transfer crab to a pan when it is finished baking.
-For king crab, I use kitchen shears to gently split open each crab leg to make it easier to remove all of the long pieces of crab inside the thicker legs.
+For king crab, I use kitchen shears to gently split open each crab leg before serving to make it easier to remove all of the long pieces of crab inside the thicker legs.

-King crab legs cut open to reveal juicy succulent crab meat
+Crab legs cut open to reveal juicy crab meat inside.

 4. Serve and enjoy